-Editor’s note, 6/10/2017: This article is from 2016.
-Information concerning the city pools in 2017 can be found in this New Britain Progressive article:
+Editor’s note, 6/10/2017: The article below is from 2016.
+Information concerning the city pools in 2017 can be found in the 2017 New Britain Progressive article at this link:

 City Pools to Open June 17th for Summer of 2017

 Summer has finally arrived and with hotter days that are soon approaching, a swimming pool is the perfect getaway to cool off for the season.

 On Saturday, June 18, two New Britain pools located at A.W.
 Stanley Park and Willow Brook Park opened to the public early in the afternoon.

 The pools are open for seven days a week with a day swim from 1:00 p.m. to 4:45 p.m.
 Guests must be seven years of age and older to attend recreational swim, or otherwise they should be accompanied by a person of 14 years of age and older, according to a press release from the New Britain’s Parks and Recreation Department.

 The pools will then reopen for a night swim from 6:15 p.m. to 7:45 p.m.
 Guests must be 12 years of age and older to attend this swim or be accompanied by a person 14 years of age and older.

 “With school being out for the summer, I invite residents to cool down and have some fun—it’s an affordable activity for the whole family!” said Mayor of New Britain Erin Stewart.